 - Keep communication open.
 Let your student know that you recognize that they are going through a transition and that you’re open to talking about anything.

 - Encourage your student to access campus resources.
 Even though classes have moved online, there are still University resources they can access.
 This includes the CARE Team as well as other mental health resources.
+For all students, especially first-years, have them reach out to Student Success and Transition.

 Set up for online learning success